 It’s a shock — the sheer number of individuals ready to venture into new work life territory.
 Surveys have revealed some troubling numbers and I am convinced that there is quite a lot of pent-up demand for job shifting.
-The state of our recovering economy, which has essentially curtailed free movement within the job market, is taking its toll on attitudes toward work.
-Job engagement seems to be waning and other workplace consequences cannot be far behind.
+The state of our recovering economy (which has essentially curtailed free movement within the job market) has taken its grueling toll on attitudes toward work.
+Job engagement is waning.
+Other workplace consequences cannot be far behind.

+However, I’ve not given up hope.
 Interestingly, employees will stay for the content of the work (Read Blessing-White’s research report here.)
-So taking a very close look at your current situation piece by piece - might be in order.
+So taking a very close look at your current situation piece by piece — might be in order.
 What’s really bugging you at work?
-Can things change for the better?
+Might things be changed for the better?
 I recommend taking serious stock and sorting your thoughts before you leap over that proverbial “cubicle wall”.

 A few ideas to gain some perspective: